Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

-Only 22% of users will read a text from a business they’re not familiar with and has not given their mobile number.
+Only 22% of users will read a text from a business they’re not familiar with and have not given their mobile number to.
 (TextLocal, 2017)

-Based on the numbers above, it is clear that SMS for ecommerce can be perhaps best used to increase loyalty, and grow revenue as a result.
-After all, increase LTV and your LTV:CAC looks better and better.
+Based on the numbers above, it is clear that SMS for ecommerce can be perhaps best used to increase loyalty and grow revenue as a result.
+After all, increase LTV and your LTV-to-CAC ratio looks better and better.

 Let’s look at how SMS marketing works across three distinct channels: acquisition, sales, and promotions.

 310 Nutrition's passion is helping customers improve their lives by providing proven solutions that fit their lifestyle.
-They help customers develop clean eating habits, staying active with the support of an engaged community, and starting the journey to healthy living.
+They help customers develop clean eating habits, stay active with the support of an engaged community, and start the journey to healthy living.

 One big barrier to improving your life and changing habits?
 Time and convenience.
 To solve this for their customers, 310 Nutrition looked to SMS marketing.
 Their team wanted to explore SMS as a marketing channel, but needed to see great returns without dedicating much bandwidth.
 After all, a lot of ecommerce brand teams are small and bandwidth is limited.

-So, they set up a Reply-to-Buy texting automation to increase sales that integrated with their existing tech stack (Shopify, ReCharge, CartHook, Gorgias).
+So, they set up a Reply-to-Buy texting automation that integrated with their existing tech stack (Shopify, ReCharge, CartHook, and Gorgias).
 The SMS channel quickly began generating an additional $100,000 in revenue per week.
 They saw a 59X return on investment, and made $2.65 per text message sent.

-UMZU takes a different approach than Grunt Style or 310 Nutrition.
+UMZU takes a different approach than Cloudy or 310 Nutrition.
 They are using SMS marketing to engage customers, educate them, and drive additional revenue through promotions.
 Since turning the SMS channel on, they’ve seen an increase of $87,000 in monthly revenue.

-“Since installing this we've opened an entire 7 figure/yr revenue stream we didn't have before, instantly,” says Britney Elbert from UMZU.
+“Since installing this we've opened an entire seven figure-a-year revenue stream we didn't have before, instantly,” said Britney Elbert from UMZU.

 How can you use SMS marketing to improve customer experience?